FriendsOfREDAXO/redaxo-mit-bimmelbam/README.md

 ### Production

 To get the site ready for production, turn on `APP_ENV = production` and let go through Gulp.
 JavaScript and CSS are minimized, source maps are removed and images are compressed.
-In REDAXO you do not have to do anything, because all assets keep their paths.
-However, you should consider a solution to control the caching, such as using timestamp parameters (example: `styles.css?
-V = 1335939007`, see also this [Solution for REDAXO](https://github.com/redaxo/redaxo/pull/976/commits/e1013defced264ffd9f6c24993acdd14791869bf)).
+In REDAXO you do not have to **modify** anything, because all assets keep their paths.
+However, you should consider a solution to control the caching, such as using timestamp parameters (example: `styles.css?V=1335939007`, see also this [Solution for REDAXO](https://github.com/redaxo/redaxo/pull/976/commits/e1013defced264ffd9f6c24993acdd14791869bf)).

 ---